marmelab/labyrinth/README.md

 ## End to End testing

-You will need to add the following configuration lines to the `webapp/.env` file:
+You will need to have `Firefox` installed and add the following configuration lines to the `webapp/.env` file:

 ```sh
 # The webapp URL